-Although axes are numerically less powerful than long blades and maces & flails, their cleaving effect helps make up for this.
-Cleaving occurs each time you make a melee attack with any sort of axe, and allows you to strike every adjacent opponent with each attack.
+The cleaving effect, found mostly on Axes, allows you to strike every adjacent opponent at the same time.
+Cleaving occurs each time you make a melee attack with an axe or during Storm Form.
 While axes aren't the most ideal weapon for taking out powerful single targets, they outperform all other weapons when it comes to dealing with swarms of opponents.

 Whenever you attack a target, you also attack all tiles adjacent to you with a slight penalty to damage (70% of normal):